 The website of the research project was launched at the beginning of the project (2013) and is hosted on the institutional page of the principal investigator: http://web.ulbsibiu.ro/andrei.gheorghita/pnii-ru-pd-2012-3-567.html.
 Designed in English, it presents the main coordinates of the research project, the evolutions in its implementation, and the main outputs.
-It was continuously updated during the implementation of the project (2013-2014).
+It was continuously updated during the implementation of the project (2013-2015).

-Within the time frame May 2013-December 2014, 9 conference presentations benefitted from the support of the research grant:
+Within the time frame May 2013-October 2015, 11 conference presentations benefitted from the support of the research grant.
+Another conference presentation is scheduled for November 2015.

-'Voter characteristics and the personalization of electoral behaviour in Romania', paper presented at the 2014 International Conference of the Romanian Sociological Society, Iaşi, May 9-10, 2014.
+'Leader characteristics and the personalization of electoral politics in Central and Eastern European democracies' (co-author Mircea Comșa), paper presented at the 5th Annual Conference of the European Political Science Association, Vienna, June 25-27, 2015.
+(EN) 'The personalization of electoral politics and leader characteristics in the Eastern post-communist bloc' (co-author Mircea Comșa), paper 2015 presented at the 12th Conference of the European Sociological Association, Prague, August 25-28, 2015.
+(EN) 'Caracteristici ale liderilor și personalizarea politicii electorale în democrațiile Europei Centrale și de Est', paper to be presented at the Annual Conference of the Romanian Sociological Society and the International Colloquium of Social Sciences and Communication Studies ACUM 2015, Brașov, November 19-21, 2015.
+(RO) 'Voter characteristics and the personalization of electoral behaviour in Romania', paper presented at the 2014 International Conference of the Romanian Sociological Society, Iași, May 9-10, 2014.
 (EN) 'The personalization of electoral decision and voter characteristics in a post- communist context', paper presented at the 37th Annual Scientific Meeting of the International Society of Political Psychology, Rome, July 4-7, 2014.
-(EN) 'Election studies in Romania: where are we now?', presentation at the Comparative Study of Electoral Systems (CSES) Plenary Meeting in 2014 Berlin, October 8-11, 2014.
-(EN) 'Party characteristics and leader effects in post-communist polities' (co- author Mircea Comșa), paper presented at the European Sociological Association (ESA) RN36 Midterm Conference '25 Years after the Communism: East and West of Europe in Search of Solidarity', Gdansk, October 16-18, 2014.
+(EN) 'Election studies in Romania: where are we now?', presentation at the Comparative Study of Electoral Systems (CSES) Plenary Meeting in Berlin, October 8-11, 2014.
+(EN) 'Party characteristics and leader effects in post-communist polities' (co- 2014 author Mircea Comșa), paper presented at the European Sociological 2014 Association (ESA) RN36 Midterm Conference '25 Years after the Communism: East and West of Europe in Search of Solidarity', Gdansk, October 16-18, 2014.
 (EN) 'Personalization of electoral politics and party characteristics in Central and Eastern European democracies' (co-author Mircea Comșa), paper presented at the Conference 'What's next for democratic capitalism?', Warsaw, November 7-8, 2014.
-(EN) 2013 'Caracteristicile liderilor politici și personalizarea politicii electorale în România postcomunistă', paper presented at the 2013 Annual Conference of the Society of Romanian Sociologists, Iași, May 16-18, 2013.
-(RO) 'Social solidarity in distorted times: Unfolding the Romanian case' (co-author Horaţiu Rusu), paper presented at the 11th Conference of the European Sociological Association, Turin, August 28-31, 2013.
-(EN) 'Caracteristicile personale ale liderilor politici și impactul acestora asupra · 1 , 1 deciziei de vot: cazul României', paper presented at the Annual Conference of Research in Sociology and Social Work, Sibiu, October 11-12, 2013.
-(RO)
+(EN) 'Candidate-centred electoral politics and party characteristics in new democracies of Central and Eastern Europe' (co-author Mircea Comșa), paper presented at the Conference 'Ideologies, Values, and Political Behaviours in Central and Eastern Europe', Timişoara, December 12- 13, 2014.
+(RO) 'Caracteristicile liderilor politici și personalizarea politicii electorale în 2013 România postcomunistă', paper presented at the 2013 Annual Conference of the Society of Romanian Sociologists, Iași, May 16-18, 2013.
+(RO) 'Social solidarity in distorted times: Unfolding the Romanian case' (co-author Horațiu Rusu), paper presented at the 11th Conference of the 1 1 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2

-'Public spending and social solidarity' (co-author Horațiu Rusu), paper presented at the Annual Conference of Research in Sociology and Social Work, Sibiu, October 11-12, 2013.
-(EN)
+European Sociological Association, Turin, August 28-31, 2013.
+(EN) 'Caracteristicile personale ale liderilor politici și impactul acestora asupra deciziei de vot: cazul României', paper presented at the Annual Conference of Research in Sociology and Social Work, Sibiu, October 11-12, 2013.
+(RO) 'Public spending and social solidarity' (co-author Horațiu Rusu), paper presented at the Annual Conference of Research in Sociology and Social Work, Sibiu, October 11-12, 2013 (EN)